deathworlders/online/content/book/deathworlders/chapter-44-samsara.md

 “I hope that the Representative for the Directorate will provide their rationale for this… as they put it, *’recalculation’*…?”

 The Corti representative levelled a cool stare back at her counterpart.
 “The Directorate’s position remains unchanged: that the Dominion should be consistent and methodical in the application of its own rules.
-We have seen no evidence that the currently most influential members intend to pursue such an axiom...
-Indeed, *you* in particular seem to object most strenuously to it.”
+We have seen no evidence that the currently most influential members intend to pursue such an axiom...Indeed, *you* in particular seem to object most strenuously to it.”

 There was wary silence, which the Locayl representative ventured to break.
 He cleared his throat and stood up.
 “I think, for the purposes of clarity…” he said, gesturing to the Corti with two of his hands “...I would appreciate it if you elaborated your meaning.”